Solafune-Inc/solafune-tools/solafune_tools/osm/super_resolution/README.md

      or
      python train.py --use_gpus 4 --strategy ddp # To use 4 GPUs if you have and using the ddp strategy.
      ```
-   - If you want to use your dataset, please comply with this dataset structure tree.
-Failed to comply will result in training being aborted
+   - If you want to use your dataset, please comply with the dataset structure tree.
+Failure to comply will result in training being aborted
      ```tree
        datasets
           ├── test